AswiniSivaraman/Diabetics_Prediction_Model/README.md

 ---

-## Future Updates

-- Perform hyperparameter tuning to optimize the model performance by finding the best parameters.
-- Enhance and refine the Streamlit UI for better user experience.
-- Deploy the user interface on AWS for broader accessibility.

----

 ## Learnings from the Project

 - Data preprocessing techniques, including data cleaning, handling duplicate values, and Exploratory Data Analysis (EDA), finding and handling outliers, feature engineering.